 Health Studies Designated Courses

 The following Dickinson courses have been pre-approved as HEST electives.
 See Study Abroad for pre-approved HEST electives at several study abroad locations.
-Students must take four HEST electives in at least two academic departments.
+Students must take four HEST electives in at least three academic departments.
+Up to two can be in the student's major(s).

 AMST 200: Health and Illness & Disabilities